top of page

 Chronic loneliness can also compromise our immune system, leaving us less able to fight off illness and disease.
 The pioneering neuroscientist John Cacioppo found that people who felt acutely lonely over prolonged periods had higher levels of inflammation in their bodies.
 Inflammation is triggered by the ‘fight or flight' response, a physiological stress response we feel in certain situations.
 When we are lonely we often feel unsafe and vulnerable and that the world is a hostile place, even if that isn’t strictly true.

-What you can do: As well as increasing your social connections, you could also include more anti-inflammatory foods in your diet (always adhere to recommendations from your health care professional, if you are diabetic for instance).
-Berries like strawberries, blackberries, blueberries and raspberries are good for reducing levels of inflammation in our bodies, as is fatty fish like salmon, mackerel and anchovies, broccoli, avocado, peppers, dark chocolate and cocoa and extra virgin olive oil.
+What you can do: As well as increasing your social connections, you could also include more anti-inflammatory foods in your diet (always adhere to recommendations from your health care professional if you are diabetic, for instance).
+Berries like strawberries, blackberries, blueberries and raspberries are good for reducing levels of inflammation in our bodies, as are fatty fish like salmon, mackerel and anchovies, broccoli, avocado, peppers, dark chocolate and cocoa and extra virgin olive oil.
 Sounds like a good diet to us.

 References: